Elora, Ontario: Victoria Street Bridge

-Most parts of another bridge over the river known as the Victoria Street Pedestrian Bridge, had been demolished years ago but it was being rebuilt in 2019 as part of the downtown re-development.
+Most parts of another bridge over the river, known as the Victoria Street Pedestrian Bridge, had been demolished years ago.
+Still, it was being rebuilt in 2019 as part of the downtown redevelopment.

-The first Victoria Street Bridge over the Grand River was built in 1843, again in 1871 and lastly the as a Pratt struss bridge in 1899.
-The latest structure, a non truss concrete beam pedestrian bridge with decorative railings and stone cladding mimicking arch below, replaced the previous structure which was demolished in 2006.
+The first Victoria Street Bridge over the Grand River was built in 1843, again in 1871, and lastly as a Pratt truss bridge in 1899.
+The latest structure, a non-truss concrete beam pedestrian bridge with decorative railings and stone cladding mimicking an arch below, replaced the previous structure, which was demolished in 2006.
 Named for Jack R. MacDonald, the new bridge opened in November 2019 and allows for increased pedestrian access into the core.!

 Metcalfe Badley Bridge

 The Metcalfe Street (Badley) Bridge (c.
 1952-1953) is the main vehicular bridge with direct access into town.
-The Parker Through truss bridge has been assessed as in poor state and would be closed for repairs or replacement.
-The new bridge will not be a truss bridge in order to accommodate vehicles, cyclists and pedestrians.
+The Parker Through truss bridge has been assessed as being in a poor state and would be closed for repairs or replacement.
+The new bridge will not be a truss bridge to accommodate vehicles, cyclists, and pedestrians.
 The scope of the Victoria St. project was described as:Construction of the bridge deck concrete topping and side curbs, masonry pilasters, steel framing and arched masonry stone side skirts along the bridge, steel railings, electrical, lighting and the finished piazza concrete slab, retaining wall, storm sewer extension and planting beds.

 A report in April 2020 indicated that benefits included "wider traffic lanes and sidewalks, two new bike lanes, an expanded observation deck, enhanced lighting, limestone gateway piers".
 The reconstructed bridge opened on 18 December 2020.

 From "poorhouse" to museum

 In 1877, the County opened the Wellington County House of Industry and Refuge, or Poorhouse as it was called, on Wellington Road 18 between Fergus and Elora.
-Over the years, approximately 1500 "deserving" poor, including those who were destitute, old and infirm or suffering from disabilities were housed here.
-The sixty bed house for "inmates" was surrounded by a 30-acre "industrial" farm with a barn for livestock that produced some of the food for the 70 residents and the staff and also provided work for them.
+Over the years, approximately 1500 "deserving" poor, including those who were destitute, old and infirm, or suffering from disabilities, were housed here.
+The sixty-bed house for "inmates" was surrounded by a 30-acre "industrial" farm with a barn for livestock that produced some of the food for the 70 residents and the staff, and also provided work for them.
 Others worked in the House itself.
 According to a 2009 report by the Toronto Star, "pauperism was considered a moral failing that could be erased through order and hard work".
 A hospital was added in 1892.
 A nearby cemetery has 271 plots for those who died.
 In 1947 the House was converted into the Wellington County Home for the Aged and in 1975 the building reopened as the Wellington County Museum and Archives.

 A historic plaque was erected at the museum, indicating that the "government-supported poorhouse" was "the shelter of last resort for the homeless and destitute, who traded spartan accommodations for domestic or agricultural labour".